JohnLCaron/rlauxe/README.md

 Here we are looking at the actual number of sample sizes needed to reject or confirm the null hypotheses, called the "samples needed".
 We ignore the need to estimate a batch size, as if we do "one sample at a time".
 This gives us a theoretical minimum.
-In the section [Estimating Sample Batch sizes](#estimating-sample-batch-sizes) we deal with the need to estimate a batch size, and the extra overhead that brings.
+In the section [Estimating Sample Batch sizes](#estimating-sample-batch-sizes) below, we deal with the need to estimate a batch size, and the extra overhead that brings.

 In general samplesNeeded are independent of N, which is helpful to keep in mind